 Holt or Old Street, Holestret, 1284; Harelestrete, Holestrete & Holstrete, 1558: a hamlet a half a mile or so to the south-east of the Church, deriving from the O.E. ‘holt’, meaning a thicket.
 Holt Street was originally clustered around Holt Street Farm.
 The lower part of Holt, or Old, Streetwas referred to as the Drove.
 Old Street, often referred to in documents and maps, is simply Holt with the H dropped and the T pronounced as D.

 Kittington.
 Kethampton 1226, Kethamtone 1304, Ketyntone 1330: farm and cottages.
 From the O.E. ‘cyte hamtun’, meaning ‘home farm where there are cottages’.
-An extensive manor part of the Manor and, later, College of Wingham at the extreme eastern edge of the parish on the border with Eythorne and Tilmanstone parishes.
+A large holding which is part of the Manor and, later, College of Wingham at the extreme eastern edge of the parish on the border with Eythorne and Tilmanstone parishes.
 The large Georgian farmhouse was mistakenly blown up by the British Army during the Second World War, so that now only farm buildings and an adjacent row of cottages remain.

 Johnson’s Terrace, the row of houses bordering Nightingale Lane at the Holt Street cross roads.
 Named after the tenant of the land now occupied by the houses in the late 19th. and early 20th. centuries.

 Longlands: from the O.E.
 ‘Lang’’ or long, and land.
 Now the name of the field opposite Nightingale Cottages much of which now lays under the colliery tip.